PRX/Infrastructure/README.md

 - Delete production root stack
 - Delete staging root stack
 - Delete CD stack
-- Delete the Secrets stack
 - Delete Notifications stack
 - Delete Storage stack
 - Delete CD pipeline artifacts store bucket (`cd-artifactstore-...`)
 - Delete CI CodeBuild source bucket (`ci-cicodebuildsourcearchivebucket-...`)
-- Delete the secrets bucket created by the Secrets stack
-- Delete the four buckets created by the Storage stack
+- Delete the five buckets created by the Storage stack

 ### S3 Buckets

 There are many S3 buckets used as part of the CI/CD that are defined within CloudFormation templates, and don't need to be managed separately.
 A few buckets, though, must exist prior to launching any parts of this system, and must be configured correctly.
-The following are examples of each of those buckets:
+The following describe each of those buckets:

+#### Support

-`prx-infrastructure-support-us-east-1`: **InfrastructureSupportBucket** Holds miscellaneous resources that are needed at various points of the setup and deployment process, such as zip files for Lambda function code used by the Notifications, CI, and CD stacks themselves.
+Holds miscellaneous resources that are needed at various points of the setup and deployment process, such as zip files for Lambda function code used by the Notifications, CI, and CD stacks themselves.

+- Exported as: `${AWS::StackName}-InfrastructureSupportBucket`
+- Named: `${BucketNamePrefix}-${AWS::Region}-support`, eg `prx-infrastructure-us-east-1-support`

+#### Source

-`prx-infrastructure-source-us-east-1`: **InfrastructureSourceBucket** Holds copies of the Infrastructure repository, prefixed with the Git commit hash from when the copy was made.
+Holds copies of the Infrastructure repository, prefixed with the Git commit hash from when the copy was made.
 The root stack template points to files in this bucket for nested templates.
 It does not need S3 versioning.

+- Exported as: `${AWS::StackName}-InfrastructureSourceBucket`
+- Named: `${BucketNamePrefix}-${AWS::Region}-source`, eg `prx-infrastructure-us-east-1-source`

+#### Config

-`prx-infrastructure-template-config-us-east-1`: **InfrastructureConfigBucket** Holds one zip file per environment, each which holds a single JSON file.
+Holds one zip file per environment, each which holds a single JSON file.
 Eg. `template-config-production.zip` and `template-config-staging.zip`.
 Versioning is required; these files are updated in place whenever the configuration changes.
 Versioning is used to rollback to good states.

+- Exported as: `${AWS::StackName}-InfrastructureConfigBucket`
+- Named: `${BucketNamePrefix}-${AWS::Region}-config`, eg `prx-infrastructure-us-east-1-config`

+#### Snapshots

-`prx-infrastructure-snapshots-us-east-1`: **{InfrastructureSnapshotsBucket}** Holds JSON files used to capture code and configuration states when deploys occur.
+Holds JSON files used to capture code and configuration states when deploys occur.
 Eg. `staging/1389173987.json`, `production/1276476413.json`.
 Versioning is not required.

-`prx-secrets-us-east-1`: **{Secrets Bucket}** Holds encrypted secrets used by, eg, Docker apps for environment and application configuration.
+- Exported as: `${AWS::StackName}-InfrastructureSnapshotsBucket`
+- Named: `${BucketNamePrefix}-${AWS::Region}-snapshots`, eg `prx-infrastructure-us-east-1-snapshots`

+#### Application Code

+Stores application code that will be deployed from an application stack.
+This is primarily used for AWS Lambda functions.
+Each application is given a single key, and S3 versions are used to deploy specific versions of the code by the CloudFormation application stacks.
 Versioning is required.

+- Exported as: `${AWS::StackName}-InfrastructureApplicationCodeBucket`
+- Named: `${BucketNamePrefix}-${AWS::Region}-application-code`, eg `prx-infrastructure-us-east-1-application-code`

 ## Miscellaneous